goldzulu/Synapse-Copilot/README_starter.md

 5. Go to the API section if not already, copy the API key once created and keep it safe.

-6. Since this is just used by you, you just need to manually generate a token for local testing by following the token link.
+6. Since this is just used by you, you just need to manually generate a token for local testing by following the token link in the API section.
 Copy the token and keep it safe.

 7. Open config_starter.yaml in the root of the project and replace the placeholders.